9660794-crazy/Robotics-team-2/README.md

 Noah Kergaye: I made sure all the stuff was charged and finished up the ramp and intake system, so the grinding noise stopped.

-Grant Hersey: I added more photos the the repo and updated the repo.
+Grant Hersey: I added more photos the the repo and updated the repo and helped with building.

+Phase 5 - Capture the Flag 11/14 2025